gluster/gcs/deploy/README.md

 #### Resetting the cluster

-If the Vagrant vms are restarted (say because of host reboot), the kubernete cluster cannot come back up.
+If the Vagrant vms are restarted (say because of host reboot), the kubernetes cluster cannot come back up.
 In such a case, reset the cluster and re-deploy kube and GCS.

 ```
 (gcs-venv) $ ansible-playbook --become vagrant-reset.yml